-NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders of Inpixon (the "Company") will be held on November 24, 2020 (the "Annual Meeting").
-This year, in light of the COVID-19 outbreak, the Annual Meeting will be a completely virtual meeting of stockholders conducted via live audio webcast to enable our stockholders to participate from any location around the world that is safe and convenient You will able to them. be to attend the Annual Meeting by visiting www.virtual shareholder meeting.com/INPX2020.
+NOTICE IS HEREBY GIVEN that the 2022 Annual Meeting of Stockholders of Inpixon (the "Company") will be held on November 28, 2022 (the "Annual Meeting") at 10:00 a.m., Pacific Time.
+Due to the COVID-19 pandemic and related governmental orders, the Annual Meeting will be a completely virtual meeting of stockholders conducted via live audio webcast to enable our stockholders to participate from any location around the world that is safe and convenient to them.
+You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/INPX2022.